Why Scientists Are So Worried About the W Boson Right Now: 'Something Is Amiss'

 "But we're not there," Toback said.
 "That would be pure speculation."

-And, rather than speculate, Toback and Chiarelli agree that even though the facts will lead us to a new fundamental theory of particle physics one day,
+And, rather than speculate, Toback and Chiarelli agree that we just have to follow the facts, even if we know the facts will one day lead us to a new fundamental theory of particle physics.

 "It's like moving in the dark," Chiarelli said.
 "You know that there is one way which is correct, but you don't know where…maybe our measurement can give us the right direction to move."